Wei060296/COEN-140/README.md

 Lab 4: Implement Linear Discriminant Analysis (LDA) and Quadratic Discriminant Analysis (QDA) without any machine learning libraries

 Lab 5: Implement Linear Regression and Ridge Regression in Python without using any machine learning libraries

+Lab 6: Implement Cross-Validation and Gradient Descent for regression without using any machine learning libraries